runette/simpleNDB/docs/IMAGES.md

 ### Blob Class
 #### Definition

-The Blob class is used as a container for the objects stored on[Google Cloud Storage](https://cloud.google.com/storage/).
-The Blob class contains an instance of a [Google Cloud Storage Client](https://googleapis.github.io/google-cloud-python/latest/storage/index.html) [Blob](https://googleapis.github.io/google-cloud-python/latest/storage/blobs.html) class.
+The Blob class is used as a container for the objects stored on [Google Cloud Storage](https://cloud.google.com/storage/).
+The Blob class contains an instance of a Google Cloud Storage Client[Blob](https://googleapis.github.io/google-cloud-python/latest/storage/blobs.html) class.

 The only methods on this class are: